Erie Canal: Economic impact

+Many of the thousands of pioneers who left areas in New England and in New York bought supplies in Albany for their long journeys, which had an impact on the number of financial institutions needed in Albany.

+Aspiring merchants found that tourists were reliable customers.
+Vendors moved from boat to boat peddling items such as books, watches and fruit, while less scrupulous "confidence men" sold remedies for foot corns or passed off counterfeit bills.
+Tourists were carried along the "northern tour," which ultimately led to the popular honeymoon destination Niagara Falls, just north of Buffalo.

 As the canal brought travelers to New York City, it took business away from other ports such as Philadelphia and Baltimore.
 Those cities and their states started projects to compete with the Erie Canal.
 In Pennsylvania, the Main Line of Public Works was a combined canal and railroad running west from Philadelphia to Pittsburgh on the Ohio River, opened in 1834.
 In Maryland, the Baltimore and Ohio Railroad ran west to Wheeling, West Virginia, then a part of Virginia, also on the Ohio River, and was completed in 1853.

 The canal played a major role in the growth of Standard Oil, as founder John D. Rockefeller used the canal as a cheaper form of transportation – in the summer months when it was not frozen – to get his refined oil from Cleveland to New York City.
 In the winter months his only options were the three trunk lines: the Erie Railroad, the New York Central Railroad, or the Pennsylvania Railroad.